WoLfulus/letitout/README.md

 You can use any system you want to run exit servers if they are publicly accessible.

-But if you want a quick and easy setup, here it is how you can do it on a fresh Ubuntu machine (adjust as needed):
+The easiest way to do it is using [`inletsctl`](https://github.com/inlets/inletsctl) to create an exit server, but if you want a quick and easy setup on a provider not supported by `inletsctl`, here it is how you can do it on a fresh Ubuntu machine (adjust as needed):

 - Install inlets
   - `sudo curl -sLS https://get.inlets.dev | sudo sh`